PET in breast cancer

 Gastrin-releasing peptide receptors are overexpressed in breast cancer, and specific PET tracers have been used to detect the tumours.

 Perfusion in breast tumours has been studied using radiowater PET, and the initial uptake rate of other tracers, such as FDG (Eby et al., 2008; Specht et al., 2010).
-[18F]fluoride PET can be used to estimate perfusion and fluoride uptake in bone metastases (Doot et al., 2010).
+[18F]fluoride PET can be used to estimate perfusion and fluoride uptake in bone metastases (Doot et al., 2010), but not in primary breast cancer (Sarikaya et al., 2018).

 Created at: 2018-01-09